DW01A Battery protection Chip

 Load Protection

 On the load side it protects from short circuits, high current, short circuit current and reverse charger connection.
+So if you short the battery output the ground line is disconnected.

 Tip: The correct usage of the DW01A is to include it as part of a battery pack.
 It has reduced functionality when used on the TP4056 board.